algosup/2024-2025-project-1-fpga-team-8/documents/technical_specifications/technical_specifications.md

 #### 4.7 - Turtles

+### 4.8 - Lives system

+The system of lives is a simple counter which decreases each time a collision is triggered.

+The lives are displayed by using the 4 LEDs present on the log, the number of lives can be read from left to right meaning:
+- LED 1 is on: the player has 1 life,
+- LED 1 & 2 are on: the player has 2 lives,
+- LED 1 to 3 are on: the player has 3 lives.

+The base number of lives is set to 3.

+Due to the limitation of the go-boards in terms of calculations and saved values we cannot create a score system without removing key element of the game, thus the player cannot gain lives from reaching a defined number of points.

 ## Glossary
 [^1]: Verilog: A programming language used to program and/or simulate circuit boards.
 Verilog is notably used with specific hardware such as FPGAs.